-Lukasz Nazarko, Karine Sargsyan, Zisis Kozlakidis, Rafael Popper
+Lukasz Nazarko1, Karine Sargsyan2, Zisis Kozlakidis3, Rafael Popper4

-Bialystok University of Technology, Poland; Medical University of Graz, Austria;
+1Bialystok University of Technology, Poland; 2Medical University of Graz, Austria; 3International Agency for Research on Cancer/World Health Organization, France; 4University of Turku, Finland

 Issues of ethics and responsibility have always been intimately connected with medical professions.
 However, nowadays, with the exponential increase in the complexity of sociotechnical systems and the unpredictability of their interactions, efforts to create frameworks that guide responsible health innovation are needed more than ever.